A Charlie Brown Thanksgiving: Soundtrack

+On October 20, 2023, a full album containing the remastered original recordings for the special and several bonus tracks was released for the first time in honor of the special’s 50th anniversary.

 Home media

 The special was released on RCA's SelectaVision CED format in 1982 as part of the A Charlie Brown Festival Vol. III compilation.
 It was released on VHS by Kartes Video Communications (later KVC Home Video) in 1987.
 It was released by Paramount Home Video on VHS on September 28, 1994 and was re-released in clamshell packaging on October 1, 1996.

 A Charlie Brown Thanksgiving was released on DVD by Paramount Home Entertainment on September 12, 2000.
 It was re-released by Warner Home Video in remastered form on October 7, 2008.
 It was released on a Blu-ray/DVD Combo Pack by Warner Home Video on October 5, 2010.
 The special was released in a 40th anniversary deluxe edition DVD by Warner Home Video with the same features from previous editions on October 1, 2013.
 The deluxe edition DVD also features "The Mayflower Voyagers".
 The special was released on Ultra HD Blu-ray on October 24, 2017.